-Transporting an excavator is not an ordinary ordeal.
+Transporting an excavator is not an ordinary deal.
 This cumbersome piece of machinery can weigh over 45 tons and is commonly used for a variety of tasks, ranging from digging holes to removing existing structures.
 Their large size requires heavy haul shipping, whether you intend to haul it for maintenance across town or start a new job site across the country.

-Since excavator shipping is not an everyday occurrence, this guide will answer many of the questions you have on the process, ranging from the types of excavators we can move to excavator transport costs
+Since excavator shipping is not an everyday occurrence, this guide will answer many of the questions you have on the process, ranging from the types of excavators we can move to excavator transport costs.

 Types of Excavators that We Usually Haul